BirdFarmer/BinanceRepo/BinanceTestnet/Tools/MultiTesterWindow-Usage.md

 - Click **Open Results Folder** to open the output directory in Explorer.
 - The CSV contains detailed metrics for each run (win rate, netPnL, expectancy, top/bottom symbols, etc).
  - Click **Open Results Folder** to open the output directory in Explorer.
  - The CSV contains detailed metrics for each run (win rate, netPnL, expectancy, top/bottom symbols, etc).
-Newer runs also include `strategy` and `startUtc` columns when that data is available.
+Newer runs also include `strategy`, `startUtc`, `endUtc` and `candlesTested` columns when that data is available.
+ - `candlesTested` is a conservative integer: for multi-symbol runs it represents the minimum number of candles fetched across symbols (so the value is valid for every symbol); for single-symbol runs it equals the number of klines fetched.
+ - The runner performs a single-page fetch per symbol (one API call requesting up to `BatchSize` klines — default 1500).
+The implementation does not page across multiple requests.
+If you need longer history, increase `BatchSize` up to the API limit or run with a later `StartUtc`.
  - The runner writes a small `strategy_insights.json` into the same `results/multi` folder containing a concise "best setup" string per strategy (used by the desktop UI).
+Tooltips are informational only; the previous "Apply Best Setup" action was removed to avoid misleading automatic UI changes.

 ## JSON Config Structure & Editing